 Genomic DNA digestion with restriction enzymes

-Prepare 100 ng genomic DNA, and add 10 µl 10x NEBuffer 1 (for PacI) or 10x NEBuffer 3 (for AseI), 1 µl BSA (100 µg/ml), 2 µl PacI (10 u/µl) or AseI (10 u/µl) and dH20 as 100 µl volume in total.
+For the digestion, 100 ng genomic DNA was prepared and to it was added 10 µl 10x NEBuffer 1 (for PacI) or 10x NEBuffer 3 (for AseI), 1 µl BSA (100 µg/ml), 2 µl PacI (10 u/µl) or AseI (10 u/µl) and dH20 to a total volume of 100 µl.

-Mixed solution was incubated at 37˚C for 2 hrs.
+The mixed solution was incubated at 37˚C for 2 hr.

 Purification of digested DNA

-For purifying digested genomic DNA, 180 µl AMPure XP beads suspension was added to 100 µl digested DNA solution, and mixed well by pipetting.
-Leave it on the tube stand for 5 min at room temperature.
-Move the tube to magnetic tube stand and wait for 5 min.
+For purifying the digested genomic DNA, 180 µl AMPure XP beads suspension was added to 100 µl digested DNA solution and mixed well by pipetting.
+The tube was allowed to stand for 5 min at room temperature before it was moved to a magnetic tube stand and allowed to stand for 5 min.

-After supernatant was clear, remove clear solution and discard it.
-Then, add 200 µl 70% EtOH to the beads in the tube.
-After 30 sec, remove supernatant.
-Repeat this 70% EtOH washing step.
-After removing 70% EtOH, dry the beads for around 2 min.
+After the supernatant was clear, the clear solution was removed and discarded.
+Then, 200 µl 70% EtOH was added to the beads in the tube.
+After 30 sec, the supernatant was removed.
+This 70% EtOH washing step was then repeated.
+After removing the 70% EtOH, the beads were dried for approximately 2 min.

-After the tube was removed from magnetic stand, add 23 µl TE buffer (10 mM Tris-HCl, 1 mM EDTA, pH 7.5) and well suspend the beads by pipetting.
-Place the tube on magnetic stand and wait for 1 min.
-Clear supernatant was transferred to another tube as purified digested DNA solution.
+After the tube was removed from the magnetic stand, 23 µl TE buffer (10 mM Tris-HCl, 1 mM EDTA, pH 7.5) was added and mixed well by pipetting.
+The tube was placed on a magnetic stand and allowed to stand for 1 min.
+The clear supernatant was transferred to another tube as with the purified digested DNA solution.

 Preparation of adapters

-Oligonucleotide sequences for adapters were described in the method section.
+The oligonucleotide sequences for adapters are described in the method section.
 These oligonucleotides should be purified with HPLC or OPC (Oligonucleotide Purification Cartridge).

-For annealing oligonucleotides, mix each 10 µl of sense and anti-sense oligonucleotides (each 100 pmol/µl) and add 3 µl 10× polynucleotide kinase buffer and 7 µL TE buffer.
-A total of 30 µl of this mixture is denatured at 95°C for 2 min and cooled down to 20°C for annealing complementary oligonucleotides.
-The annealed double-stranded DNAs are designated adaper-1 and adapter-2, respectively..
+For annealing the oligonucleotides, 10 µl each sense and anti-sense oligonucleotides (each 100 pmol/µl) were mixed and combined with 3 µl 10× polynucleotide kinase buffer and 7 µL TE buffer.
+A total of 30 µl of this mixture was denatured at 95°C for 2 min and cooled down to 20°C for annealing the complementary oligonucleotides.
+The annealed double-stranded DNA fragments were designated adapter-1 and adapter-2, respectively..

 Adapter-1 ligation

-Before adapter-1 ligation, allocation of indexed adapter-1 to samples should be determined.
+Before adapter-1 ligation, the allocation of indexed adapter-1 sequences to the samples was determined.

-To purified digested genomic DNA (20 µl), add 3 µl 10x T4 DNA ligase buffer, 0.5 µl adapter-1 solution, 2.5 µl dH2O and 4 µl T4 DNA ligase (5 u/µl), and mixed.
-Mixed solution was incubated at 16˚C for 2 hrs.
+To purified digested genomic DNA (20 µl), 3 µl 10x T4 DNA ligase buffer, 0.5 µl adapter-1 solution, 2.5 µl dH2O and 4 µl T4 DNA ligase (5 u/µl) were added and mixed.
+The mixed solution was incubated at 16˚C for 2 hr.

 Purification of adapter-1-ligated DNA

-After ligation reaction, 54 µl AMPure XP beads suspension was added to the reaction solution, and mixed well.
-Afterward, follow the procedure described in the above step 2.
+After the ligation reaction, 54 µl of the AMPure XP bead suspension was added to the reaction solution and mixed well.
+The procedure that is described in the above step 2 was followed.

 NlaIII digestion of adapter-1-ligated DNA

-For NlaIII digestion, add 5 µl 10x NEBuffer 4, 0.5 µl BSA (100 µg/ml), 22.5 µl dH2O and 2 µl NlaIII (10 u/µl) to 20 µl purified adapter-1-ligated DNA solution.
+For the NlaIII digestion, 5 µl 10x NEBuffer 4, 0.5 µl BSA (100 µg/ml), 22.5 µl dH2O and 2 µl NlaIII (10 u/µl) were added to 20 µl purified adapter-1-ligated DNA solution.

-Mixed solution was incubated at 37˚C for 2 hrs.
+The mixed solution was incubated at 37˚C for 2 hr.

 Binding to streptavidin-coated magnetic beads

-50 µl Dynabeads C1 streptavidin beads suspension in the siliconized tube.
-Stand the tube on magnetic stand for 1 min.
-Clear supernatant was removed.
-Place the tube on tube stand and add 100 µl 1x B&W (binding and washing buffer; 5 mM Tris-HCl, pH 7.5, 0.5 mM EDTA, 1 M NaCl.) to the beads in the tube for washing the beads.
-Resuspend the beads and place it on magnetic stand.
-After 1 min, clear supernatant was removed.
+A 50-µl Dynabeads C1 streptavidin bead suspension was prepared in a siliconized tube.
+The tube was placed on a magnetic stand for 1 min, and the clear supernatant was removed.
+The tube was then placed on a tube stand, and 100 µl 1x B&W (binding and washing buffer; 5 mM Tris-HCl, pH 7.5, 0.5 mM EDTA, 1 M NaCl) was added to the beads for washing.
+The beads were resuspended and placed on a magnetic stand.
+After 1 min, the clear supernatant was removed.